Body: Hatchback Year: 17/66

 The good news is you're considering Evoque eD4 is that it's this entry-level diesel, front-wheel drive model that achieves the headline-grabbing 56.3mpg economy figure and sub- 133g/km carbon dioxide output.
 Go for bigger engines and all-wheel drive and the impressive stats start to tumble but the bottom line is that this is the smallest, lightest, most fuel-efficient Range Rover ever.
 To deliver optimum efficiency, the Range Rover Evoque features lightweight construction techniques and engines that come with direct injection and stop-start.
 The car also adopts low CO2 systems such as Electric Power-Assisted Steering and is built to maximise end-of-life recyclability.
 With such high pre-release demand and a distinctly finite plant capacity at the Halewood factory, residual values are predicted to be very strong.

-Carpet mats, Heated windscreen, Hill start assist, Voice control system, Cruise control, Trip computer, Narvik black mirror caps, Diesel particulate filter, DAB Digital radio, Body colour door handles, Front fog lights...
+Carpet mats, Heated windscreen, DTC - Drag torque control, Voice control system, Cruise control, Trip computer, Narvik black mirror caps, Diesel particulate filter, DAB Digital radio, Black fender vents...

 |0 to 60 mph (secs)|